ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab4.md

 	![](./images/pots/mq-ha/lab4/image27a.png)

 	{% include important.html content="Be careful when copying / pasting the command from **rdqm1**.
-On **rdqm1**, copy the command to the Skytap clipboard, then copy from rdqm1's Skytap clipboard and paste it into dr1's Skytap clipboard.
+On **rdqm1**, copy the command to the VM clipboard, then copy from rdqm1's VM clipboard and paste it into dr1's VM clipboard.
 Then you can paste the command on the command line in **dr1**.
 Ask your instructor for assistance if you don't get the correct command pasted." %}

 ### Create a floating IP address for the HA / DR queue manager